Cyne (plant)

 Cyne is a genus of flowering plants belonging to the family Loranthaceae.
+A revised description of the genus was given in 2022 by Daniel Nickrent and Mark Rule.

 It is native to the Philippines, the Maluku Islands and New Guinea.
 They are found at elevations ranging from sea level to subalpine.

 Description

 They are parasitic plants with epicortical roots (on top of the bark) and secondary haustoria (a structure developed for penetrating the host plant's tissues).

 The leaves are decussate (opposite with successive pairs borne at right angles to the last) and the venation is pinnate.